 - You may bring in one (1) paperback book for your child, with their name and unit number written on it, to be placed in a receptacle in the lobby.

-When a minor is to be released, the probation officer will notify the parent or guardian with the date and time of release.
-Minors are to be picked up at Intake-Booking-Release (IBR) at the time of their release.
+When a youth is to be released, the probation officer will notify the parent or guardian with the date and time of release.
+Youth are to be picked up at Intake-Booking-Release (IBR) at the time of their release.
 The release procedure can take up to an hour after the parent has checked in with Booking.

-If the minor is being released to the Juvenile Ranch Facility or Camp Barrett, their personal clothing will be transferred to the respective facility.
-If the minor is being released to the Department of Juvenile Justice the parents will be sent a letter outlining the procedure for obtaining the minor’s property.
-The Kearny Mesa Juvenile Detention Facility and East Mesa Juvenile Detention Facility property rooms are small and a minor’s belongings will be held for 30 days; an appointment must be made prior to the pick up of the property.
+If the youth is being released to Camp Barrett, their personal clothing will be transferred to the respective facility.
+If the youth is being released to the Department of Juvenile Justice the parents will be sent a letter outlining the procedure for obtaining the minor’s property.
+The Kearny Mesa Juvenile Detention Facility and East Mesa Juvenile Detention Facility property rooms are small and a youth’s belongings will be held for 30 days; an appointment must be made prior to the pick up of the property.

-Regular meetings of Alcoholics Anonymous, Narcotics Anonymous, and visits by Protestant and Catholic Church groups are also available to interested detainees.
-Should someone of a different faith wish to speak to a clergyman of his own; the Department Chaplain makes every effort to arrange for such visitations.
+Visits by Protestant and Catholic Church groups are also available to interested youth.
+Youth may also request to speak to a clergyperson of a different faith.
+Our Department makes every effort to arrange for such positive visitations.